DenitaGillis/CSE1100_COVID_VACCINE/README.md

 sleep(2)

-q8b = Question(8.2, '''Have you ever had an allergic reaction to a component of the COVID-19 vaccine,like Polyethylene glycol (PEG), which is found in some medications, such as laxatives and preparations for colonoscopy procedures''',None) q8a.showQuestion()
+q8b = Question(8.2, '''Have you ever had an allergic reaction to a component of the COVID-19 vaccine,like Polysorbate, which is found in some vaccines, film coated tablets, and intravenous steroids''',None) q8b.showQuestion()

 while(q8b.validateInput(q8b.setAnswer(input('Enter yes or no: '))) == False):
     q8b.showQuestion()
 else:
     q8b.show()

-sleep(2)
+sleep(1.5)

 q9 = Question(9, 'Have you ever had an allergic reaction to another vaccine (other than COVID-19 vaccine) or an injectable medication?',None) q9.showQuestion()